Cytomegalovirus (CMV) Infection

 - Infants born to mothers infected with CMV during pregnancy may develop congenital CMV infection.

-- Health-care professionals diagnose CMV infections by culturing the virus or detecting CMV DNA from the infected individual or detecting CMV antibodies.
+- Health-care professionals diagnose CMV infections by culturing the virus, detecting CMV DNA from the infected individual, or detecting CMV antibodies.

 - Antiviral treatments may improve the prognosis in some patients.

 Get breaking medical news.